facebookresearch/vissl/docs/source/evaluations/feature_eval_settings.md

       ["mlp", {"dims": [2048, 2048], "use_relu": True}],
       ["mlp", {"dims": [2048, 128]}],
     ]
+EXTRACT_FEATURES:
+  OUTPUT_DIR: ""
+  CHUNK_THRESHOLD: 0
 ```

 ## Full finetuning

-Since this only requires to initialize the model from the pre-trained model weights, there's
-no need for the `FEATURE_EVAL_SETTINGS` params.
-Simply set `MODEL.WEIGHTS_INIT` params.
+Since this only requires to initialize the model from the pre-trained model weights, there's no need for the `FEATURE_EVAL_SETTINGS` params.
+Simply set the `MODEL.WEIGHTS_INIT` params.